The SEND Tribunal – What You Need to Know

 If this is not your preference, you can request that the appeal is not considered in this way when lodging the appeal.
 You can also put in this request later if circumstances change and you feel that it would be unsuitable for a decision to be made without oral evidence.

 If your appeal does involve a final hearing, you are allowed to have up to three expert witnesses.
-These might consist of educational experts who have assessed your child or a representative from the school you wish your child to attend.
+These might include educational experts who have assessed your child or a representative from the school you wish your child to attend.
 There is also the option to request more witnesses if you need to.

 Once the final hearing or consideration of the papers has taken place, the Tribunal issues its decision – usually within two weeks of them coming to a conclusion.
 This is a written decision which is sent to both parties at the same time, typically by email.